frappe/erpnext_documentation/user/manual/en/using-erpnext/collaborating-around-forms.md

 ### Share

-You can share a document with aspecific user in your ERPNext account.
+You can share a document with the aspecific user in your ERPNext account.
 Irrespective of their roles or permissions, a User will be able to access a document shared with them.

 ![Notes](/docs/assets/img/using-erpnext/using-notes-4.png)